 I brought my babies to Church, I brought my teens.
 I brought my middle-aged angst, and I now bring my parents, who are 94 and 97.

 My folks are handicapped in various ways, and even though Mom sleeps through most of the Mass, she and Dad both are eager to attend every week.
-Many freedoms in their lives have been lost, but in church they feel as free and secure and loved as they did when their bodies were cooperative.
+They have lost many freedoms in their lives, but in church they feel as free and secure and loved as they did when their bodies were cooperative.

 Many people complain that the Church does not change with the times.
 What I love most about the Church is that it does not change with the times.